MSSA's Public Policy Vision

 - Comprehensive Healthcare: All Minnesotans should have access to high-quality, patient-centered, affordable healthcare, which includes adequate mental health and chemical health services.

-- Safe Families and Communities: All Minnesotans should be safe in their homes and communities and with their families and friends.
+- Safe Families and Communities: All Minnesotans have the rights to safety in their homes and communities.

 - Safety, Permanency, and Well-Being: All Minnesotans deserve safety, permanency, and well-being.

 - Quality and Affordable Early Childhood Care and Education: Early childhood care and education is crucial for children and families to thrive.

 - Disability Services: MSSA advocates for the protection, inclusion and civil rights

 advancement of individuals with disabilities, including competitive employment

 opportunities, appropriate living environments, social engagement and access to

 - Veteran Services: MSSA advocates for high quality and equitable services for veterans, including employment opportunities, appropriate living environments, and access to health care and assistance.

 - Disparities in Child Welfare: MSSA supports efforts to increase the well-being of families from communities of color and to better serve children in the child welfare system.